paapaabdullahm/docker-gen/README.md

   ```

   &nbsp;
-  > For SSL to work for this setup in development you should create a self-signed certificate and locally trust it.
-To help you speed up this process, use this tool: **https://github.com/pam79/ssl-gen**
+  > For SSL to work for this setup in development, you should create a self-signed certificate, and locally trust it.
+To help speed up this process, try this script: **https://github.com/pam79/ssl-gen**

-  Also, if you are planning to use this setup in production, don't forget to add the following to the compose file above to obtain SSL/TLS certificate automatically from letsencrypt:
+  Also, if you plan to use this setup in production, don't forget to add the following service to it to help obtain SSL/TLS certificate automatically from letsencrypt:

   ```shell
   letsencrypt: